 Are your roaches reproducing slowly or not at all?
-Are you having other problems with your breeding colony?
-While Dubia roaches are extraordinarily healthy feeders, the trade-off seems to be that they are prone to trouble and can be difficult to breed.
+Are you having other production problems with a breeder colony?
+While Dubia roaches are extraordinarily healthy feeders, the trade-off is that they can be fussy and slow to multiply.
 Get help identifying and fixing common Dubia roach breeding problems.

 All the information you need to breed and raise vigorous, productive Dubia roaches.
 Includes important considerations about planning your colony, set-up issues, and advice.
 Learn tips and techniques to quickly grow a small breeding colony into one large enough to provide a steady supply of healthy, nutritious feeders.

 A widely-held belief is that Dubia roach nymphs grow faster in their own enclosure after being removed from breeding colonies.
 But is this true?
 A study found that nymphs grow both faster and bigger in the presence of adults as opposed to isolation.
 Read this post for details…